 Seattle Indies stands with the AAPI community.
 We are here for our members who have been affected by the rise in anti-Asian hate crimes both locally and nationally.
 For further resources to educate yourself on the issue and how to take action, here is a useful link: https://anti-asianviolenceresources.carrd.co/

-Seattle Indies hopes to start having in person meetups again soon.
-To that effect we need everyone to get vaccinated against the COVID-19 virus as soon as you are able.
+Seattle Indies is having in person meetups again and we need everyone to get vaccinated and boosted against the COVID-19 virus as soon as you are able.
 The Washington State Department of Health has this website for information on where you can get vaccinated in your area.

-Seattle Indies believes the stories of the victims of sexual harassment and assault in the games industry that have been shared this past week and before.
+Seattle Indies believes the stories of the victims of sexual harassment and assault in the games industry that have been shared.
 We strongly condemn the actions by people in power preying on the dreams of vulnerable people trying to make their way in the industry and strive to build an inclusive community that welcomes all minorities to provide a safe environment and a better vision for the game industry.